 Skip to content

-Edge for Autonomous Vehicles
+conode for Autonomous Vehicles

 Overview

-Edge is an interactive tool for managing and exploring all data related to the training and testing of autonomous vehicles.
+conode is an interactive tool for managing and exploring all data related to the training and testing of autonomous vehicles.
 Using geospatial, taxonomy, and custom layouts of data, users can intuitively understand their system’s failure modes on the micro and macro scale, leading to a faster and better prioritisation of development tasks.

 drawing